UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 ### Building the Model Code
 We will write the UI logic last.
 Having designed a UI, we not turn our attention to the Model.
 There are only two central data parameters, _weight_ and _height_.
 However, both of these each have their own minimum and maximum values.
 They also have individual units and names which may be needed for display purposes.

-- An early decision was made to encapsulate all this relevent information into the `BodyParameter` class and test.
+- An early decision was made to encapsulate all this relevant information into the `BodyParameter` class and test.

 Looking at the UI, it is observed that the numerical values entered are not numbers, but strings.
 Somewhere these strings are going to need to be _parsed_ to double values.
 These values need to be validated in code, and furthermore, this needs to be tested.